How Much Does It Cost to Refinance a Mortgage?

 How to Save Money on the Cost to Refinance

 Refinancing can be expensive since most types of mortgage refinance require the borrower to pay closing costs between 2 and 6 percent of the total loan amount.
-However, there are some ways homeowners can save money on the cost of refinance, including the following.
+However, there are some ways you can save money on the cost of refinance, including the following.

 - Ask about mortgage points.
-Some lenders may allow homeowners to pay mortgage points, which can help decrease the interest rate on the loan.
+Some lenders may allow you to pay mortgage points, which can help decrease the interest rate on the loan.
 In general, each point is worth 1 percent of the loan amount and decreases the interest rate by 0.25 percent.

 Questions to Ask About Refinancing